mveele/mveele/README.md

 # About Me

 Hi, I'm [Mitch Veele](https://www.linkedin.com/in/mitch-veele/) - I'm a master's student in Data Science at the University of San Francisco, graduating in July 2022.
 I'm interested in Machine Learning Engineer, Data Scientist, and Data Engineer roles.
-My consistent trait throughout my work experience has always been to improve processes - such as organizing the tools and maintenance schedule in the electrician's shop or scraping web pages to automate a data process.
+My consistent trait throughout my work experience has always been to improve processes - such as organizing the tools and the maintenance schedules in the electrician's shop or scraping web pages to automate a data process.
 Data Science is just the next step forward - building better data pipelines and automating the decision-making process.
 Please take a look at some of the projects below - I'm happy to send over anything that sparks your interest.

 # Projects
 Note: all projects from my school below are private - please get in touch with me for samples of my work.